 Diaphragm and breathing muscles

-In biology, breathing or ventilation means moving air in and out of the lungs.
-Cellular respiration is the chemical process cells use to release energy.
-The respiratory system supports that process, but it does not replace it.
+Breathing moves air in and out of the lungs; cellular respiration is the chemical process cells use to release energy.
+The system supports that process but does not replace it.

 Assuming gas exchange happens in the trachea or bronchi

 The trachea, bronchi, and bronchioles mainly conduct air.
-Most gas exchange happens in the alveoli, where air and blood are separated by a very thin barrier.
+Most gas exchange happens in the alveoli, across a very thin barrier.

 Treating oxygen as the only important gas

-Carbon dioxide matters just as much for understanding the system.
-Removing carbon dioxide is essential, and changes in carbon dioxide levels also affect blood pH.
+Carbon dioxide matters just as much.
+Removing it is essential, and changes in carbon dioxide levels also affect blood pH.

 Forgetting the role of circulation

-The lungs can exchange gases with blood, but blood still has to carry oxygen to tissues and bring carbon dioxide back.
-The respiratory system and circulatory system work as a linked pair.
+The lungs exchange gases with blood, but blood still carries oxygen to tissues and brings carbon dioxide back.
+The respiratory and circulatory systems work as a linked pair.

 You will use this idea in anatomy, physiology, exercise science, and medicine.
-It helps explain why airway narrowing makes breathing harder, why lung disease can reduce oxygen delivery, and why exercise changes both breathing rate and heart rate.
+It explains why airway narrowing makes breathing harder, why lung disease can reduce oxygen delivery, and why exercise changes both breathing rate and heart rate.
+It connects directly to gas exchange, capillaries, homeostasis, and cellular respiration.
+A good way to lock it in is to trace one oxygen molecule from the nose or mouth through the trachea, bronchi, bronchioles, alveolus, and blood to a muscle cell, then trace a carbon dioxide molecule back the other way without skipping the alveoli.

 Need help with a problem?